fogbow/fogbowcloud.org/content/pages/interoperability-behavioral-plugins.md

 The Mapper plugin determines the policy used to map a federation user into an user in the local cloud.

 ### Configure
 The mapping is defined based on a *identificator* and on the specific credential of each local identity plugin.
-It uses the sintax *mapper_ + {identificator} + _ + {credential}* to specify the mappig.
+It uses the sintax *mapper_ + {identificator} + _ + {credential}* to specify the mapping.
 Below, we show examples for the current available plugins:

 ```bash
 # Openstack credentials: username, password, tenantName